 Valuing, acknowledging and rewarding public involvement | Not valuing, acknowledging, reimbursing or recognising the contributions made by consumers or communities. |

-- Recognition: acknowledgement of a consumer’s contribution through a letter of thanks, certificate of recognition, acknowledgement in published works, or providing a reference.
-It is good practice to ask people about their preference for recognition.
+- Recognition: acknowledgement of a consumer’s contribution through non-financial means, such as a letter of thanks, certificate of appreciation, inclusion in published works, or a professional reference.
+It is considered best practice to ask individuals how they prefer to be recognised.

 Key considerations:

-- Have early conversations with consumers about how they would like to be compensated, as it can impact their taxable income, pension or benefits.
+- Discuss Compensation Early: Have early conversations with consumers about how they would like to be compensated.
+Payment may affect their taxable income, pension, or government benefits, so it’s important to provide clear information and options.

 Training for consumer and community involvement is important to ensure you have the right knowledge, skills and mindset to work effectively and respectfully with consumers throughout the research process.
 Here are some opportunities to undertake further training programs in consumer and community involvement: